Tag Archives: triangles

 Number Sequences

-• An arithmetic sequence (with regular intervals) = xn ± k, where x is the interval (or difference) between the values, n is the value’s place in the sequence and k is a constant that is added or subtracted to make sure the sequence starts at the right number, eg the formula for 5, 8, 11, 14…etc is 3n + 2
+• The nth term of any arithmetic sequence (with regular intervals) = xn ± k, where x is the interval (or difference) between the values, n is the value’s place in the sequence and k is a constant that is added or subtracted to make sure the sequence starts at the right number, eg the formula for 5, 8, 11, 14…etc is 3n + 2

 • The sum of n consecutive numbers is n(n + 1)/2, eg the sum of the numbers 1-10 is 10(10 + 1)/2 = 110/2 = 55